Foo-Manroot/foo-manroot.github.io/_posts/2018-10-14-cybercamp-medium.markdown

 ```

 The decoder complains about `invalid input`, because the last Base64 block is incomplete,
-and it can't be used to recover the last byte of information.
+and it can't be used to recover the last Byte of information.
 However, we don't care
 about it right now.

-The next step is to interpret the bytes with the described ASN.1 format.
+The next step is to interpret the Bytes with the described ASN.1 format.
 To do that, we
 can either do it by hand (I'd rather not, please), or using one of the available
 libraries to do it for us.
 In this case, I chose the Python library
 [pyasn1](http://snmplabs.com/pyasn1/).
 Also, the [pyasn1gen](https://github.com/kimgr/asn1ate)